Practical

 Malta Real Estate Guide: Buying and Renting Property

 A guide to the Malta property market — buying vs renting, which areas are popular with expats and investors, and how the process works.
+General planning information only, not legal or financial advice.

-Updated 2026-06-13 · 5 min read · ImaginaMalta Editorial
+Updated 2026-06-16 · 6 min read · ImaginaMalta Editorial

 Malta's property market draws buyers for lifestyle, EU residency and investment — but the rules, especially for non-residents, are specific.
 This is an orientation guide, not legal or financial advice.
 Confirm everything with a licensed agent, notary and qualified lawyer before committing.